 In This Article

-Paint is a powerful design element, with the ability to completely transform the look of your room.
-As such, it’s important that the colour combination you choose matches the aesthetics of your space.
-And considering your living room is the first part of your house that guests will see, your hall colour combination needs to be perfect to set the tone for the rest of your space.
-To help you along, we’re going to look at some amazing hall colour combination ideas that will make visitors do a double take!
+Considering your living room is the first part of your house that guests will see, the wall colour combination for the living room needs to be perfect to set the tone for the rest of your space.
+To help you along, we’re going to look at some amazing hall colour combination ideas that will make visitors do a double-take!

-Colour expert Dr Kaustav Sen Gupta says, “Colours are omnipresent in our daily lives as a fundamental aspect of human perception.
-Individual human cognition, experience and behaviour as social swarm influence the colour tendency.”
 Therefore, bright colour combinations for walls, like orange and blue, represent mental force.
-Thus, Qur!ous (a Nippon colour palette), as the name suggests, celebrates the freedom to ask questions, get surprised and learn more.
+Thus, Qurious (a Nippon colour palette), as the name suggests, celebrates the freedom to ask questions, get surprised and learn more.